Input phase noise in Gaussian Boson sampling: Introduction

-This work aims to shed more light on the role of dephasing in a Gaussian Boson Sampling system.
-This is motivated by theoretical questions as well as practical issues related to running experiments.
-In section~\ref{sec:gbs} we briefly introduce GBS and our model of noise.
-We then describe the main points of MPO that we use in section~\ref{sec:mpo}, we present our results in section~\ref{sec:results} and in section~\ref{sec:analytics} we present an theoretical argument for the scaling of entanglement in the system.
-Finally our conclusions are in section~\ref{sec:conc}.
+This work aims to shed more light on the role of dephasing in a Gaussian boson sampling system.
+This is motivated by theoretical questions as well as practical issues related to the running of experiments.
+In Sec.~\ref{sec:gbs} we briefly introduce GBS and our model of noise.
+We then describe the main points of MPO that we use in Sec.~\ref{sec:mpo}, we present our results in Sec.~\ref{sec:results}, Sec.~\ref{sec:analytics} contains a theoretical argument for the scaling of entanglement in the system and in Sec.~\ref{sec:size} we comment on the possible dependence of phase noise on the system size.
+Finally, our conclusions are given in Sec.~\ref{sec:conc}.